reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Lambda invocations - With this technical indicator you can verify that SPA behaves correctly, and you can also detect some unusual invocations.

-- Lambda durations - With this technical indocator you can check that no Lambda is getting close to the hard limit of 15 minutes of execution.
+- Lambda durations - With this technical indicator you can check that no Lambda is getting close to the hard limit of 15 minutes of execution.

 - Lambda errors - If this is not sticking to zero, then there is a run-time error or a bug.

 - DynamoDB read capacity units - With this technical indicator you can monitor the costs of DynamoDB.

-- DynamonDB write capacity units - With this technical indicator you can monitor the costs of DynamoDB.
+- DynamoDB write capacity units - With this technical indicator you can monitor the costs of DynamoDB.

 - DynamoDB errors - If this is not at zero, then there is a run-time error.

-## Step 5 - Inspect incident records
+## Step 5 - Inspect incident records <a id="step-5"></a>

 SPA automates the work on AWS accounts as much as possible, so that human beings are involved only on exceptional situations.
 When this happens, SPA creates incident records in AWS Incident Manager.